Exxon taps high-profile lawyer to fight N.Y. climate change probe

 Wells and Hirshman did not respond to requests for comment.
 A spokeswoman for the law firm did not respond to requests for comment.

-Wells previously represented Exxon in environmental defence matters including a recent $225 million settlement with the New Jersey Department of Environmental Protection.
+Wells previously represented Exxon in environmental defense matters including a recent $225 million settlement with the New Jersey Department of Environmental Protection.

 The calls for a federal investigation come as countries around the world are more broadly debating what steps they can take to reduce carbon emissions.